encryptogroup/MOTION/README.md

 #### Developer Guide and Documentation
-**TODO:** We provide an extensive developer guide with many examples and explanations of how to use ABY-N.
+**TODO:** We provide an extensive developer guide with many examples and explanations of how to use MOTION.

-**TODO:** Also, see the online doxygen documentation of ABY-N for further information and comments on the code.
+**TODO:** Also, see the online doxygen documentation of MOTION for further information and comments on the code.

-### ABY-N Applications
+### MOTION Applications

 ---